-District 88 High School defines a valid excuse for absence as: a serious illness, a death in the family, a major religious holiday or event, an absence as part of a school program, an extraordinary emergency in the home (fire, flood, etc.), a college visit\ or job interview for last semester of senior year, a prearranged family vacation absence, situations beyond the control of the student, circumstances that cause reasonable concern to the parent/guardian of the student's mental, emotional, or physical health or safety, or attending a military honors funeral to sound TAPS, or other reason approved by the building administration.
-Visits to the doctor, dentist, court clerk, college representative, etc. are excused absences and should be prearranged.
+Visits to the doctor, dentist, court clerk, colleges/universities, military recruitment offices, internship opportunities, etc. are excused absences and should be prearranged.
 Additionally, a student will be excused for up to 5 days in cases where the student's parent/guardian is an active duty member of the uniformed services and has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat-support postings.
 The Board of Education, in its discretion, may excuse a student for additional days relative to such leave or deployment.
 The school reserves the right to request validation of the absence by a note from the office that you are visiting on its letterhead.
-The school may accept parental notes excusing a student's absence for medical visits.
+The school may accept parent/guardian notes excusing a student's absence for medical visits.
 Prearranged absences during exams will be granted only on the basis of a family emergency.